Demonstration Informed Specification Search: Introduction

 \subsection{Related Work}

 The problem of learning objectives by observing an expert has a rich and well developed literature dating back to early work on Inverse Optimal Control~\cite{kalman1964linear} and more recently via Inverse Reinforcement Learning (IRL)~\cite{DBLP:conf/icml/NgR00}.
 In IRL, an expert demonstrator optimizes an \emph{unknown} reward function by acting in a stochastic environment.
 The goal of IRL is to find a reward function that explains the agent's behavior.
 A fruitful approach has been to cast IRL as a Bayesian inference problem to predict the most probable reward function~\cite{ramachandran2007bayesian}.
 To make this inference robust to demonstration/modeling noise, one commonly appeals to the principle of maximum causal entropy~\cite{jaynes1957information,mce}.
-Intuitively, this results in a forecasting model that is no more committed to any given action than the data requires (formalized as bounding the worst-case expected description length of future demonstrations).
+Intuitively, maximum causal entropy models hedge and assign no more probability mass to an action than the known statistics require, e.g., to match known expected speeds or location visitation frequencies.
+In doing so, the maximum causal entropy models bound the worst-case expected description length of future demonstrations~\cite{mce}.

 While powerful, traditional IRL provides no principled mechanism for composing the resulting reward artifacts and requires the relevant historical features (memory) to be a-priori known.
-Furthermore, it has been observed that small changes in the workspace, e.g., moving a goal location or perturbing transition probabilities, can change the task encoded by a fixed reward~\cite{DBLP:conf/nips/Vazquez-Chanlatte18, DBLP:journals/nips/Abel22}.
+Furthermore, it has been observed that small changes in the workspace, e.g., moving a goal location or perturbing transition probabilities, can change the task encoded by a fixed reward~\cite{DBLP:conf/nips/Vazquez-Chanlatte18,DBLP:journals/nips/Abel22}.

 To address these deficits, recent works have proposed learning Boolean task specifications, e.g. logic or automata, which admit well defined compositions, explicitly encode temporal constraints, and have workspace independent semantics.
 The development of this literature mirrors the historical path taken in reward based research, with works adapting optimal control~\cite{DBLP:conf/cdc/KasenbergS17,DBLP:conf/rss/ChouOB20}, Bayesian~\cite{DBLP:conf/nips/ShahKSL18,DBLP:conf/icra/Yoon021}, and maximum entropy~\cite{DBLP:conf/cav/Vazquez-Chanlatte20} IRL approaches.